navis-org/pymaid/docs/source/rmaid_doc.rst

     </ol>

-You ar ready to go!
+You are ready to go!
 On a fundamental level, you can now use every single R function from within Python - check out the rpy2 `documentation <https://rpy2.readthedocs.io>`_.
 Let's explore some more CATMAID specific examples.